 • Evidence of metastatic disease.
 Note bone scan is not required for this study given the low-intermediate NCCN risk cohort to be enrolled.

 • Evidence of clinical nodal involvement of the pelvis.
 Biopsy is required for lymph nodes over ≥1.5cm in short-axis measured size.

-• No current ADT or anti-androgen therapy at time of registration is allowed.
+• No currently active ADT or anti-androgen therapy at time of registration is allowed.
 Further, no more than 3 cumulative months of prior ADT or anti-androgen therapy is allowed.
-If either has been used by the patient, there must be a demonstration of full testosterone recovery (>280ng/dL serum blood level), EPIC sexual domain score ≥60, and at least 1 month between demonstration of testosterone recovery and study registration (any one measurement of testosterone recovery suffices).
+If either has been used by the patient, there must be a demonstration of testosterone recovery (>50ng/dL serum blood level), EPIC sexual domain score ≥60, and at least 1 month between demonstration of testosterone recovery and study registration (any one measurement of testosterone recovery suffices).

 • Subjects who have had previous pelvic radiotherapy or have had chemotherapy or surgery for prostate cancer.

 • Subjects who have plans to receive other concomitant or post treatment adjuvant antineoplastic therapy while on this protocol including surgery, cryotherapy, conventionally fractionated radiotherapy, hormonal therapy, or chemotherapy given as part of the treatment of prostate cancer.

 • Subjects who have undergone previous transurethral resection of the prostate (TURP) within 1 year of enrollment or ablative procedures to the prostate for benign prostatic hyperplasia or other conditions (i.e. cryotherapy, HIFU).